SandaruwanWeerawardhana/NIC-validating-application/README.md

 ### NIC Validation
 - Support for both old (9 digits + V/X) and new (13 digits) NIC formats
 - Automatic extraction of birth date, age, and gender
-- Real-time validation feedback
+- Real-time validation feedback with toast notifications
 - History tracking of all validated NICs

 ### Dashboard & Records
 - View all validated NIC records
 - Real-time statistics and recent validations
 - Add new NIC records to the system
-- Modern responsive UI with glassmorphism design
+- Modern responsive UI with glassmorphism design and animations

 ### Report Generation
 - **PDF Reports** - Download NIC records as formatted PDF documents
 - **Excel Reports** - Export data to Excel spreadsheets for analysis

+### Containerization
+- Fully containerized using Docker
+- Easy orchestration with Docker Compose (MySQL, Backend, Frontend)
+- Production-ready build configuration

 ---